Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Storing Your Rendered Tallow

 Room temperature storage works for months.
 Properly rendered, strained tallow is shelf-stable.
 It will keep for 3-6 months in a cool, dark pantry—longer if you live in a cool climate or keep your house cold.
-The shelf life of properly rendered tallow is impressive compared to many cooking oils.

 Refrigerator storage extends the timeline.
 If you want your tallow to last even longer, store the fat in the refrigerator where it will keep for a year or more.
-The fridge also makes sense if you live in a hot climate where room temperature might mean 85°F in summer.
+The fridge also makes sense if you live in a hot climate where room temperature might mean 85°F in a Texas summer.

 Freezer storage for long-term keeping.
 Tallow freezes beautifully and will keep indefinitely in the freezer.
 Portion it into smaller containers so you can thaw just what you need.
 Frozen fat maintains quality for years when properly sealed.